Miguel de Cervantes Monument in Plaza de España Madrid

 A novel that for sure you will know, as it is one of the most famous novels in History and it has extended all along the world.
 As you are for sure proving by knowing it, English speaking reader, this novel enjoys of Universal recognition.That is why at the top of the monument, there is a globe sorrounded by Women reading his novel.
 These women are Europe, Africa, América, Asia and Oceanía, what symbolize precisely this.

 In fact Don Quijote de la Mancha is the 2nd most publicated book in History with 500 millions of copies published, only surpassed by the Bible.

 At the other side of the monument something similar can be found as there is a woman reading this same novel.
 She represents The Spanish Literature and she is exactly doing the same, recognizing the great contribution of the Novel to her world.

 And in the same way the novel spread around the World, The atmosphere created by the monument spreads all along the square by the olive trees…They are not typicall trees from Madrid, but they are the typical trees of the Mancha, the territory where Don Quijote celebrated its always crazy battles as errant knight and so the trees that inspired Cervantes to write his novel.

 Nowadays, thanks to the magic created by the monument and the Genius in the middle of the Square, our Plaza de España de Madrid has a special bright inside.

 If you like this stories about Madrid and want to know much more about it.
-Do not doubt it, come with us and start to Discover them with Our Free Tours in Madrid.
+Do not doubt it, come with us and start to Discover them with our Free Walking Tour Madrid.